image_extractor tool

 The second tool was prompted by an archivist digitizing scrapbooks with our Zeutschel overhead scanner and wondering if we could batch extract individual photographs from the full page images.
 The image processing here is done using Scikit-Image, a collection of algorithms that can be implemented in different ways depending on the type of content you need to mask and extract.

-The design of this code is a little different than the previous tool, with simple, human readable parameters you can adjust depending on the general size of the photos in their collection, the number of photos within an image and the amount of margin they would like their photos to have around the photos.
+The design of this code is a little different than the previous tool, with simple, human readable parameters you can adjust depending on the general size of the photos in their collection, the number of photos within an image and the amount of margin around those images.
+The code identifies each photograph within the image placed in the A folder and generates a new derivative in the B folder where they are given sequential file names based on the parent item name.
+The code is currently set up to give sequential files names by the position of each photograph in a clockwise rotation, but this can be configured to whatever you find intuitive.